Jersey's 12 Parishes

 - The two

 Procureurs du Bien Public in each Parish act as public trustees and are elected at a public election.
-They serve a 3-year term of office and the next election will be in March 2017.
+They serve a 3-year term of office and the next elections will be in September 2021 and March 2023.
 They maintain an oversight of Parish finances and have a duty to represent the Parish in the care of Parish property; to report to the Principals and Officers of the Parish any matter concerning the public property of the Parish, or the application of the income of the Parish, about which the principals and officers should be made aware and must carry out duly considered instructions of the Parish Assembly or officers even if they disagree with their wisdom.
 They may seek guidance of the Royal Court on the meaning or legality of any such instructions.

 Honorary Police officers are elected as Centenier, Vingtenier or Constable's Officer (see